 Many people rent their homes from a private landlord.
 We are working to make sure that the sector is regulated, accommodation reaches an acceptable standard, tenancies are secure and the rights of landlords and tenants are understood.

 - Private Residential Tenancy will be used for any tenancy from a private landlord created from December 2017

 - letting agents must comply with a Code of Practice from 31 January 2018

 - disputes will be resolved by an expanded tribunal system from December 2017

 To improve standards across the private rented sector we are:

-- introducing a new private residential tenancy which will bring greater security for tenants, balanced with appropriate safeguards for landlords, lenders and investors
+- bringing greater security for tenants, balanced with appropriate safeguards for landlords, through the private residential tenancy

 - regulating the sector by registering letting agents and landlords, and licensing houses in multiple occupation

 - providing support with dispute resolution